Andre Rison

-Andre Previn Rison (born March 18, 1967) is a former American football wide receiver who played professionally for the National Football League (NFL)'s Indianapolis Colts, Atlanta Falcons, Cleveland Browns, Jacksonville Jaguars, Green Bay Packers, Kansas City Chiefs, Oakland Raiders, and the Canadian Football League (CFL)'s Toronto Argonauts.
-Rison was selected to the Pro Bowl five times, from 1990 to 1993 and once again in 1997.
+Andre Previn Rison (born March 18, 1967) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the Indianapolis Colts, Atlanta Falcons, Cleveland Browns, Jacksonville Jaguars, Green Bay Packers, Kansas City Chiefs, and Oakland Raiders.
+He also played in the Canadian Football League (CFL) for the Toronto Argonauts.
+Rison was selected to the Pro Bowl five times from 1990 to 1993 and once again in 1997.

 Rison won a Super Bowl championship with the Packers in 1997 over the New England Patriots, scoring the first points of the game on a 54-yard touchdown catch from quarterback Brett Favre.
 He also won a Grey Cup championship with the Toronto Argonauts in 2004.
 He is one of the few players to win professional football championships in both the United States and Canada.
 He was released by the Argonauts during the 2005 CFL season.
 He holds an NFL record for scoring a touchdown with 7 teams.

 He was a star player at Flint Northwestern High School and in college at Michigan State University.
 As a senior at Michigan State, Rison had 30 receptions for 709 yards and 5 touchdowns; he was a prominent contributor to the 1987 Michigan State squad that won the Rose Bowl on January 1, 1988.

-During the early portion of his career, he received the nickname "Bad Moon" Rison, a reference to the Creedence Clearwater Revival song Bad Moon Rising.
+During the early portion of his career, he received the nickname "Bad Moon" Rison, a reference to the Creedence Clearwater Revival song "Bad Moon Rising".
 Michael Adler is credited with giving the nickname to Chris Berman.
 When he played for the Chiefs, he had the nickname "Spiderman".

 Professional career

 Indianapolis Colts

-The Indianapolis Colts selected Rison in the first round (22nd overall) of the 1989 NFL Draft.
+The Indianapolis Colts selected Rison in the first round (22nd overall) of the 1989 NFL draft.
 In his rookie season, he caught 52 passes for 820 yards with four touchdown receptions.

 Atlanta Falcons

-On April 20, 1990, the Indianapolis Colts traded Rison, Chris Hinton, a fifth round pick in the 1990 NFL Draft, and their first round pick on the 1991 NFL Draft to the Atlanta Falcons for their first overall pick and their fourth round pick in the 1990 NFL Draft.
-The Indianapolis Colts used the trade to move up to select Jeff George first overall in the 1990 NFL Draft.
+On April 20, 1990, the Indianapolis Colts traded Rison, Chris Hinton, a fifth round pick in the 1990 NFL Draft, and their first round pick on the 1991 NFL draft to the Atlanta Falcons for their first overall pick and their fourth round pick in the 1990 NFL Draft.
+The Indianapolis Colts used the trade to move up to select Jeff George first overall in the 1990 NFL draft.
 His next season marked the first of five very productive campaigns with the Falcons.
 During these years, Rison finished near the top of most receiving categories, and led all NFL players with 15 receiving touchdowns in 1993.
 Andre Rison was only the 5th Receiver in NFL history to score 60 touchdowns in his first six seasons.
 Rison led the NFL in most receptions in his first four and first five seasons.
 Rison was second in the NFL for most receptions in six seasons.
-During his final season in Atlanta, on June 9, 1994, his girlfriend at the time Lisa Left Eye Lopes from TLC burned Rison's house down.